eloone/mergejs/README.md

 ## Default usage

-1. in your js folder containing the js files you want to merge create a simple text file named as you wish, for example `merge_conf.txt`.
+1. in your js folder containing the js files you want to merge create a simple text file named as you wish, for example `js_files_list.txt`.
 Your js directory could look like this :

 		js/                --> your js files
 			file1.js
       		file2.js
       		file3.js
-      		merge_conf.txt
+      		js_files_list.txt

-2. in `merge_conf.txt` list the names of the js files you want to merge, one per line, in the order you want to merge them.
-Your `merge_conf.txt` could look like this :
+2. in `js_files_list.txt` list the names of the js files you want to merge, one per line, in the order you want to merge them.
+Your `js_files_list.txt` could look like this :

 		file1.js
 		file3.js